Home -> Business -> Corporate Income Tax Rates -> 2021 Corporate Income Tax Rates

 (3) The Quebec 2021 Budget announced a decrease in the small business tax rate, to 3.2% effective for a corporation's taxation years ending after March 25, 2021, the day of the budget speech.
 Quebec has more "eligibility requirements" for the SBD than other provinces.
 See Small Business Deduction (in French only).

 (4) The PEI 2019 Budget reduced the small business tax rate to 3.0% from 3.5% for taxation years that begin on or after January 1, 2020.

 Their 2020 Budget reduces the rate to 2% effective January 1, 2021.

 Their 2021 Budget reduces the rate to 1% effective January 1, 2022.

 (5) Yukon's 2020 Budget announced that the small business corporate income tax rate would be reduced to zero effective January 1, 2021.
 This automatically reduces their non-eligible dividend tax credit for 2021.

-(6) Northwest Territories' 2021 Budget proposes to reduce the small business corporate income tax rate from 4% to 2% effective January 1, 2021.
+(6) Northwest Territories' 2021 Budget reduced the small business corporate income tax rate from 4% to 2% effective January 1, 2021.

 Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
 See Reproduction of information from TaxTips.ca